dugu9sword/manytasks/README.md

 A sample ManyTasks configuration is stored in `sample_config.hjson`.

+You can create a config by `manytasks init`

 - Running

-You can run many tasks by `manytasks sample_config`.
+You can run many tasks by `manytasks run sample_config`.

 - Enable Web UI